UserLevelUp/ALOOF/readme.md

 [10] Agree to Terms: Also boolean, but marked required.
 The validation hint checked implies that this field must be true/checked for the form validation to pass.
 </pre>

-This example demonstrates how ALOOF could handle various common input types, validation rules (including regex), optional fields, and hints for specific HTML controls like <select> or <input type="password">.
+This example demonstrates how ALOOF could handle various common input types, validation rules (including regex), optional fields, and hints for specific HTML controls like &lt;select&gt; or &lt;input type="password"&gt;.
 Remember, this definition would need a corresponding parallel data structure providing names, IDs, default values, and crucially, the options list for the "Country" select field.

 Summary Message Location: top

+## Current Goal:

+Focus on Alignment: The primary goal is to perform the alignment of ALOOF lines and their metadata.
+JSON Output: Generate a JSON output that clearly shows the association between each ALOOF line and its metadata.
+Easy Verification: The JSON output should be easy for anyone to verify that the alignment is correct.
+HTML Output: We will continue to generate the HTML output.

 **Summary Message Location:** Top

 ### Accompanying Parallel Data
-The parallel data would contain entries such as:
+The parallel data would contain meta data such as:
+- `name: name_of_field`
 - `name: task_desc`
 - `name: creator_name`
 - `name: creation_date`